The Disciplinary Process

 If a breach of discipline has been found, the panel may impose such penalty as they consider appropriate in the light of the powers given to them, the gravity of the breach and the facts and arguments presented.
 The Disciplinary Tribunal has a wide range of sanctions available to it.
-These include the imposition of a requirement to apologise, a fine or an admonishment through to the more severe sanctions of suspension or expulsion from the Institute, Association or IIT.
+These include the imposition of a requirement to apologise, a fine or an admonishment through to the more severe sanctions of suspension or expulsion from the Institute or the Association.
 There is also a power to award compensation where the Tribunal has made a finding of Inadequate Professional Service.
-If a finding is made against you, the tribunal will normally make an award of costs against you.
-The Tribunal's decisions will be sent in writing to both you and the complainant, with reasons given for its decisions.
-They will also normally be published, and there are rights of appeal to the Appeal Tribunal (described at section 4 below).
+If a finding is made against you, the Tribunal will normally make an award of costs against you.
+The Tribunal’s decisions will be sent in writing to both you and the complainant, with reasons given for its decisions.
+They will also normally be published, and there are rights of appeal to the Appeal Tribunal (described at section 5 below).

 There is a final stage available to you, following a decision by the Disciplinary Tribunal.
 Both you and the Board may apply for a hearing before the Appeal Tribunal.
-You may do so only on the grounds that there has been a serious procedural or other irregularity in the Disciplinary Tribunal, that the finding or sanction was wrong or unreasonable or that new evidence has become available which, had it been available earlier, would materially have affected the finding of the previous Tribunal.
+You may do so only on the grounds that there has been a misapplication of the relevant rules and/or the relevant law, that the finding or sanction was unreasonable or that new evidence has become available which, had it been available earlier, would materially have affected the finding of the previous Tribunal.
 The request to make an appeal will first be considered by a Disciplinary Assessor in order to ensure that the appeal comes within the specified grounds.
 If permission to appeal is granted, the case will be heard by an Appeal Tribunal.
-This body normally sits in panels of three, including two lay members and a member of either the Association, Institute or IIT; the Chairman of the Appeal Tribunal is legally qualified.
+This body normally sits in panels of three, including two lay members and a member of either the Institute or the Association; the Chairman of the Appeal Tribunal is legally qualified.
 The Appeal Tribunal may uphold, modify or overturn any finding of the Disciplinary Tribunal.
 Its decision is final within the process.

 Your Rights and Actions